StephenGriffies/StephenGriffies.github.io/_pages/book.md

 ---

-#  <center> Geophysical Fluid Mechanics </center>
+#  <center> GFM + Ocean Climate Modeling </center>

 <p align="justify">

-This webpage provides links to an ongoing book project for the study of Geophysical Fluid Mechanics.
+Here are links to an ongoing book project for the study of Geophysical Fluid Mechanics (GFM).
 Much more work remains, though I am happy to receive feedback on any portion of the project.
 In addition to the text material, I have a solution manual for exercises that is available upon request from teachers.

-I also provide a link to an earlier book that was published in 2004.

 </p>